m1a2x32/AIRQUINO/BLE - Implementation/README.md

   - According to the thingy:52 data sheet the data is advertised as 4 bytes.
 First 2 bytes as CO2 and Last 2 bytes as VOC.
   - ESP is little endian, research before trying to understand data being advertised!

+# Additional Information
+The purpose of the ESP is to extend the range from the Thingy to the gateway.
+As a client it will connect to a thingy52 and as a server it will advertise the thingy’s environmental service.
+To distinguish the location of the thingy the UUID will be changed.

+EX: 0001 is a thingy in ZoneX.1 and  0020 is a thingy in ZoneX.2

+In order to configure a new Zone, the folder gatt_client_server_multi_conn contains the working code, you will have to access “../main/gattc_gatts_coex.c”.
+To change the name of the server you can edit line 58 : #define GATTS_ADV_NAME "Zone1".
+To change the name of the devices we want to connect to as a client, we can change line 78: static const char remote_device_name[2][20] = {"Zone1.1","Zone1.2"}.
+It is also possible to add more than two Thingy:52, but because of time constraints we wanted to start collecting data as fast as possible.

 # References
 -	Single Server - https://github.com/espressif/esp-idf/blob/master/examples/bluetooth/bluedroid/ble/gatt_client/tutorial/Gatt_Client_Example_Walkthrough.md
 -	Multiple servers - https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/ble/gattc_multi_connect